Hurricane Iniki: Meteorological history

 Iniki gradually intensified as its track shifted to the north.
 It moved around the western edge of the subtropical ridge, which was weakening due to an upper-level trough moving eastward from the International Date Line.
 Typically, the subtropical ridge keeps storms away from the Hawaiian islands.
+Meanwhile, the usual wind shear that exists around and over the islands that weakens storms as they approach weakened south and west of the ridge, allowing for a favorable environment for intensification.
 On September 9, Iniki strengthened into a hurricane, and the next day it passed about 300 mi south of Ka Lae, the southernmost point of the Big Island of Hawaii.
 The hurricane slowed and curved toward the north while continuing to intensify.
 On September 10, a reconnaissance aircraft flew into Iniki, observing sustained winds of 115 mph, which is a major hurricane, or a Category 3 on the Saffir-Simpson scale.
 The approaching trough caused Iniki to accelerate to the north-northeast toward the western Hawaiian islands.

 On September 11, a reconnaissance aircraft observed maximum sustained winds of 145 mph, with gusts to 173 mph, making it a Category 4 hurricane.
 The flight also observed a minimum barometric pressure of 938 mbar, the lowest ever observed in the Central Pacific at the time.
 Simultaneously, the hurricane was about 130 mi southwest of Lihue.
 Iniki weakened slightly after its peak, and its eye made landfall on the southern coast of Kauai near Waimea with winds of 140 mph, making it the strongest hurricane on record to strike Hawaii.
 Iniki moved rapidly across the island, and about 40 minutes after landfall, it reemerged into the Pacific Ocean as it accelerated away from the state.
 The hurricane thereafter weakened, dropping to tropical storm status by September 13.
 That day, Iniki transitioned into an extratropical cyclone as it integrated with an approaching cold front about halfway between Hawaii and Alaska.